Tarawera Sewerage Scheme

 Q: Who maintains the system?

-Rotorua Lakes Council will handle servicing and repairs for the LPGP system on your property and the street.
+Contractor Trility, on behalf of the Rotorua Lakes Council, will handle servicing and repairs for the LPGP system on your property and the street.
 However, the Council is not responsible for household plumbing that connects to the LPGP tank.
 Property owners must cover the cost of repairs to their own plumbing and any internal sewerage system issues up to the LPGP tank.

 Q: What is the cost of the scheme?